LTL-Transfer: Skill Transfer for Temporal Task Specification: Related work

 \section{Related work}

-Most approaches aimed at extending the reinforcement learning paradigm to temporal tasks rely on the automaton equivalent of the LTL formula to augment the state space and generate an equivalent product MDP.
-Q-learning for reward machines (Q-RM) \cite{camacho2019ltl, icarte2022reward, icarte2018using}, geometric-LTL (G-LTL) \cite{littman2017environment}, LPOPL \cite{tor-etal-aamas18} are examples of approaches that extend the environment state space with the automaton equivalent to the LTL specification.
-Notably, Jothimurugan et al. \cite{jothimurugan2021compositional} proposed DiRL, an algorithm that interleaves graph-based planning on the automaton with hierarchical reinforcement learning to bias exploration towards trajectories that lead to the successful completion of the LTL specification.
-However, while these approaches exploit the compositional structure of LTL to speed up learning, they do not exploit the compositionality to transfer to novel task specifications.
-The policy to satisfy a novel LTL formula must be learned from scratch.
+Most approaches extending reinforcement learning (RL) to temporal tasks first generate a product MDP of the state space and the automaton equivalent of the LTL task specification~\cite{littman2017environment, icarte2018using, icarte2018lpopl, camacho2019ltl, icarte2022reward}.
+Notably, Jothimurugan et al.~\cite{jothimurugan2021compositional} proposed interleaving graph-based planning on the automaton with RL to bias exploration towards trajectories that satisfy the LTL specification.
+Although these approaches exploited the compositional structure of LTL to accelerate learning, they did not exploit the compositionality to transfer to novel tasks.
+Thus, the policy to satisfy a novel LTL specification must be learned from scratch.

-A common approach towards generalization in a temporal task setting has been to learn independent policies for each subtask an agent might perform in the environment \cite{leon2020systematic, leon2021nutshell, araki_lof_icml21, andreas2017modular}.
-When given a new specification, the agent sequentially composes these policies in an admissible order.
-Consider the Minecraft-inspired grid world depicted in Figure \ref{fig:adverserial} containing $wood$ and $axe$ objects.
-The subtask-based approaches would train policies to complete subtasks involving reaching each of these objects.
-In the case of being tasked with the specification $\varphi_{test} = \F wood ~\wedge~ (\neg wood ~\U ~axe)$ (i.e., collect $wood$, but do not collect $wood$ until $axe$ is collected), agents trained with the subtask-based approaches would violate the ordering constraint by reaching $axe$ through the grid cells containing $wood$.
-These approaches rely on additional fine-tuning to correctly satisfy the target task.
-We propose a general framework for transferring learned policies to novel specifications in a zero-shot setting while preserving the ability to not violate safety constraints.
+A common approach towards generalization across temporal tasks has been to learn independent policies for subtasks~\cite{leon2020systematic, leon2021nutshell, araki2021lof, andreas2017modular}.
+Given a new task, these methods then sequentially compose the learned policies in an admissible order.
+Consider the Minecraft-inspired grid world depicted in Figure~\ref{fig:run_example}a containing $wood$ and $axe$ objects.
+The subtask-based methods learn policies to solve subtasks $\F wood$ and $\F axe$ involving reaching each object.
+When tasked with the specification $\varphi_{test} = \F wood~ \wedge~ (\neg wood ~\U ~axe)$, i.e., collect $wood$, but do not collect $wood$ until $axe$ is collected, the subtask-based methods would violate the ordering constraint by reaching $axe$ through the grid cells containing $wood$.
+These approaches rely on additional fine-tuning to solve the target task correctly.
+We propose a general framework for transferring learned policies to novel tasks in zero-shot without violating any safety constraints.